Welcome to Budbrooke Primary School

 PE - Mondays

-This term we are lucky to have Onside delivering PE sessions every fortnight.
-Please can children wear their PE Kits to school every Monday
+This term we are lucky to have Onside delivering PE sessions on a Monday every 2 weeks.
+Mrs Montgomery will teach PE on the alternate weeks.
+Year 1 pupils need to wear their PE Kits to school every Monday.

 Water Bottles -